 c) Less than 60 days before tour start date – 100%

 Amendment charges and insurance premiums are not refundable in the event of cancellation.
 It is strongly recommended that comprehensive travel insurance is taken out which includes cover against cancellation charges.
 Depending on the reason for the cancellation, you may be able to reclaim the cancellation charges (less any applicable excess) under the terms of your insurance policy.
 All claims must be made direct to your insurance company.
 In the event of the cancellation of a booking where the client is liable to pay to the Company cancellation charges in excess of the amount already paid to the Company at the time of cancellation, the client cannot transfer or add these charges to another booking or use any amounts paid to us in relation to the cancelled booking by way of part payment for another booking.
 Part cancellation of a booking may result in additional costs being payable by the remaining clients.
-Please also see clause 4b)
+Please also see clause 4.

 6. If you have a complaint

 If you have a complaint about any of your trip arrangements, you must tell both the relevant supplier and our representative at the time.
+We will provide you with a 24 hour emergency duty telephone number to enable you to contact us directly if your complaint cannot be resolved in country by our representative.
 It is only if we and the supplier know about problems that there will be the opportunity to put things right.
 If you don’t complain on the spot this may affect your ability to claim compensation.
-If your complaint cannot be resolved on trip you should notify us in writing within 28 days of the end of your trip.
+If your complaint cannot be resolved on the spot you should notify us in writing within 28 days of the end of your trip.
 If we are unable to mutually resolve your complaint you may call upon the low cost AITO Independent Dispute Settlement Service (details on request).
 Claims which exceed £2,500 per person or £10,000 per booking or claims which apply principally or exclusively in respect of (or as a consequence of) illness or physical injury are not admissible for settlement under the service.
 Alternately you can refer your complaint for arbitration under the ABTOT Travel Industry Arbitration Service.
 An Independent Arbitrator will review the documents relating to any complaint and deliver a binding decision to bring the matter to a close.
-Details of this scheme are available from The Travel Industry Arbitration Service, administered by Dispute Settlement Services Ltd at 9 Savill Road, Lindfield, Haywards Heath, West Sussex, RH16 2NY or from ABTOT, Tower 42, Old Broad Street, London EC2N 1 HG.
+Details of this scheme are available from The Travel Industry Arbitration Service, administered by Dispute Settlement Services Ltd at 9 Savill Road, Lindfield, Haywards Heath, West Sussex, RH16 2NY or from ABTOT, Tower 42, Old Broad Street, London EC2N 1HG.
 This scheme cannot however decide in cases where the sums claimed exceed £1,500 per person or £7,500 per booking, or for claims which are solely or mainly in respect of physical injury or illness or the consequence thereof.
 Please also see clause 1: Your Trip Contract.

 7. Passports, visas and vaccinations